bvenners/equality-integration-demo/README.md

 scala> Box(1) === 1 // But now, this is symmetric.
 res8: Boolean = true

-scala> 1 === Box(1) // I.e., by getting all Scalactic on Spire, you get compile symmetry with Spire's Eq
+scala> 1 === Box(1) // I.e., by integrating Scalactic with Spire, you get compile symmetry with Spire's Eq
 res9: Boolean = true

 scala>